Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 In a LoRaWAN network, the RG is called a Gateway, the NGW is Network Server, and the SCHC C/D is an Application Server.
-It can be provided by the Network Server or any third party software. {{Fig-archi}} can be map in LoRaWAN terminology to:
+It can be provided by the Network Server or any third party software. {{Fig-archi}} can be mapped in LoRaWAN terminology to:

 ~~~~